Updated: Jun 28

 Travelling to local lavender farms has been a #Number1 Staycation destination this summer.
-A stroll through the lavender bushes, naturally social-distanced, enjoying the scent and the buzz of the many bees has been has been very hot with the Instagram kids.
+A stroll through the lavender bushes, naturally social-distanced, enjoying the scent and the buzz of the many bees has been very hot with the Instagram kids.
 Many of these farms sell lavender products and have lavender plants for sale.
 Late August is harvest time for lavender in the UK and USA, France harvests earlier in August.

 With 25-mile rows of lavender, as well as a sunflower field and wildflower area, Cadwell farm is definitely worth that extra mile out of London.
 As a rule, you can pick blooms to take home with you, but no picking is available this year.
-They do have a cafe and shop where you can buy plants, seeds and lavender products.
+They do have a café and shop where you can buy plants, seeds, and lavender products.
 In August, the farm hosts outdoor film screenings amongst the lavender fields.
 July-Aug.
 10-5.
 Booking required.

 Cadwell Farm, Arlesey Rd